 The latest quarterly dividend of 2.09p leaves the alternative income fund on track to deliver its covered dividend target of 8.35p per share, while reiterating the intention to pay 8.5p per share in the year to March 2027.

-Cash cover for the dividend improved slightly to 1.1 times from 1.07 in March supported by “good” inflation-linked revenue from its core public private partnership (PPP) assets.
+Cash cover for the dividend improved slightly to 1.1 times from 1.07 in March supported by “good” inflation-linked revenue from its core public private partnership (PPP) assets in the first half of its financial year.

 This excluded the sale of seven UK PPP assets in August for £225m in line with their March valuation which brought total disposals over two years to £725m and support a £150m share buyback programme.

-HICL bought back £60m of its shares, which are cheap on a near 29% discount after this week’s fall, adding 0.9p to NAV per share by doing so.
+HICL bought back £60m of its shares, which are cheap on a 30% discount after this week’s 7% fall, adding 0.9p to NAV per share during the six months.
+This morning they edged 0.6% higher to 109.9p.

 The discount is the big fly in the ointment for shareholders, leaving them with a 15% loss over three years despite the portfolio of toll roads, railways, hospitals, schools and utilities generating a 30% total return over the same period.